Burleigh Waters

 The labour market strength in Burleigh Waters positions it well ahead of most Australian regions

-As of June 2025, 8,011 residents were in work, with an unemployment rate of 1.9%, below Rest of Qld's rate of 3.9%.
-Workforce participation was 62.1%, compared to Rest of Qld's 59.1%.
+Employment growth over the past year was estimated at 2.1%.
+As of June 2025, 8,011 residents were in work and workforce participation was 62.1%, compared to Rest of Qld's 59.1%.
 The dominant employment sectors among residents include health care & social assistance, construction, and education & training.
 Construction is particularly strong, with an employment share of 1.3 times the regional level.

 Agriculture, forestry & fishing employs just 0.3% of local workers, below Rest of Qld's 4.5%.
-Limited local employment opportunities are indicated by the count of Census working population vs resident population.
-Over a 12-month period ending June 2025, employment increased by 2.1%, alongside labour force increasing by 2.0%, keeping the unemployment rate relatively stable at 1.9%.
-In contrast, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment rise to 3.9%.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Burleigh Waters's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.
+The area offers limited local employment opportunities, as indicated by Census data.
+Over a 12-month period ending in June 2025, employment increased by 2.1% while the labour force grew by 2.0%, keeping the unemployment rate relatively stable at 1.9%.
+In contrast, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment rise to 4.1%.
+National employment forecasts from Jobs and Skills Australia, published in May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Burleigh Waters's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment